These deviled eggs are made with thick and creamy Greek yogurt instead of mayonnaise.

 Instructions

-Making these deviled eggs is so easy!
 Scroll down to the recipe card for detailed instructions.
-Here are the basic steps:
+Here are the basic steps for making this recipe:

 You start by cutting each egg in half lengthwise.
 Remove the yolks into a small bowl and arrange the whites on a serving plate.

-Expert tip
+Expert Tip

 Inevitably, some of the yolk mixture will stick to the piping bag and eventually find its way to the trash.
-So I usually opt for simply spooning the yolk mixture into the empty egg white halves with a spoon rather than using a pastry bag.
+So, I usually opt for simply spooning the yolk mixture into the empty egg white halves with a spoon rather than using a pastry bag.

 No. You should definitely use strained yogurt in this recipe - either Greek yogurt or skyr.
 Regular yogurt is too watery and will not work in this recipe.
 The filling needs to be thick, not watery.